uilhamello/crud-api-by-laravel/README.md

 We are going to let it more mature with validation, token acess, indepentent resource and request files, and more.
 And we going to have one repository for each tutorial, to get a historic about each step.

 That is it.
-Thanks :smiling:
+Thanks :smile: